Me whakarite koe

 Scholarships are a smart way to fund your tertiary education.
 The exact value and benefits of a scholarship will depend on the type of scholarship you are awarded, along with your personal circumstances.

-All eight New Zealand universities offer scholarships and have school liaison officers and/or scholarships advisors to help you.
+All eight New Zealand universities offer scholarships and have school liaison officers and/or scholarships advisers to help you.
 Other scholarships are provided by various industries, trusts, other funders and of course Universities New Zealand!

 Academic achievement is important, but many scholarships also have other selection criteria.
 Think about these points when looking at scholarship opportunities: